danr/hipspec/README.md

     ...
     $ ./Trees
     ...

+### Theory Exploration mode

+To make HipSpec print a small, pruned theory of everything that is proved to be correct, run the compiled binary with `--explore-theory`, or `-e` for short.

+### Other options

 To make things run a bit faster, use optimisation and parallelism by passing the flags `-O2 -threaded -rtsopts` to `ghc`.
 Then run the